ICube-Robotics/cartesian_controllers_ros2/cartesian_vic_controller/README.md

 # cartesian_vic_controller

-This is a cartesian version of the package `admittance_controller` from [ros-controls/ros2_controllers](https://github.com/ros-controls/ros2_controllers/tree/master).
+This is a cartesian VIC controller based on the package `admittance_controller` from [ros-controls/ros2_controllers](https://github.com/ros-controls/ros2_controllers/tree/master).

 > **Warning**
 >